Book a Consultation

 Not generally speaking.
 Some offshore posts do so as a matter of course.
 If an interview is requested, this may be conducted either in person or by phone.

 Applications for family stream visas were prioritised during the Covid-19 pandemic when our international borders were closed and now the priority is skilled migration.
-However, having said that we are still seeing a very quick turnaround of applications within six to eight months of lodgement of there is no complications.

 However, they are required to present evidence to verify that their relationship is genuine and continuing.